Easy-to-follow tutorial on how to install a chain link fence from start to finish in 13 easy steps.

 11. Hang your fence

 Unroll the fence mesh along the length of your first section of fence.
 Affix it to the top rail with fence ties as you go.
 Cut to length; you may have to splice lengths together for long sections.
+Learn about wire gauge sizes for chain link mesh here.

 12. Stretch your fence